Residence permits to Finland

 - Fill in the residence permit application carefully.
 Make sure that the appendices are correct.

-- A Finnish foreign mission may be located in a different country to where you are.
-You may need to submit a visa application for the country in question.
+- A Finnish mission or VFS Application Centre may be located in a different country from where you are staying.
+Be prepared to apply for a visa for the country in question.

 - Go to the mission, authenticate yourself, and pay the fee collected for the residence permit application.
 This fee will not be refunded even if you cancel your application or receive a negative decision.